 Jerk Pork Belly Buns with Grilled Pineapple

-Jamaican jerk seasoning is the culinary equivalent of setting of fireworks: it’s full of explosive flavor.
+Jamaican jerk seasoning is the culinary equivalent of ireworks: it’s full of explosive flavor.

-Here, it’s paired perfectly with sweet pineapple and a cooling sour cream sauce, transforming pork belly buns into the most decadent of sandwiches.
-This recipe will give you tender succulent sous-vide style pork belly in no time, then use Cinder Grill to sear your pork for crispy crackling.
-This recipe will make more of the jerk marinade or jerk paste than you’ll need for the pork, so freeze the extra and keep it for the next rainy day: it works especially well on grilled chicken or shrimp.
+Here, it’s paired perfectly with sweet pineapple and a cooling sour cream sauce, transforming pork belly into the most decadent of sandwiches.
+This recipe will give you tender succulent sous-vide style pork belly in no time, then use your Cinder Grill to sear your pork for crispy crackling.
+This recipe will make more of the jerk paste than you’ll need for the pork, so freeze the extra and keep it for the next rainy day: It works especially well on grilled chicken or shrimp.

 FOR THE PORK

 - 2 lbs pork belly (~1 inch thick)

 - 6 cloves garlic, peeled

 - 1 tsp cinnamon

 - 1 lime, juiced